nextauthjs/next-auth/README.md

 ### Share/configure session state

-Use the `<SessionProvider>` to allows instances of `useSession()` to share the session object across components.
+Use the `<SessionProvider>` to allow instances of `useSession()` to share the session object across components.
 It also takes care of keeping the session updated and synced between tabs/windows.

 ```jsx title="pages/_app.js"
 import { SessionProvider } from "next-auth/react"